ripgooglewave/Walle/README.md

 I will probably not use Makeblocks graphical programming language mBlock much, instead do Arduino programming directly with C/C++ or use JavaScript/Java libs, anything that is handy.

-The vision is also connecting another computer, like Raspberry Pi.
+The vision is also connecting a micro computer, like Raspberry Pi.
 Maybe connect him to a cloud, like Amazon.

 Inspiration from: http://blog.jdriven.com/2016/04/mission-mars/